daniehao/dog-classification/README.md

 A few months ago, I saw a competition from Kaggle named "Create an algorithm to distinguish dogs from cats".
 Even though this competition was due by four years ago, this interesting topic is still the initial incentive for me to do this project and which enables me to take this into next level by doing dog-breed classification.

-3.Advanced and classifed dataset provided
+3.Advanced and classified dataset provided

 Collecting data for the different breed of dogs could be a tough work, since it requires 70 to 100 plus imagines for the same breed of dog from all over the world.
 However, the dataset I got has already been collected and classified, so I could directly use it for deep learning modeling.